 The reasons for the decline are outside the brief of this study.
 What, though, is very relevant is the fact that the Shireland senior team moved quickly to address the identified failings with an action plan.
 At the heart of a multi-faceted programme was to be the innovative, creative and effective use of ICT, led by the school’s e-learning team and centred on the SharePoint-based Shireland Learning Gateway

-A year of determined action by the whole school community, followed,.
+A year of determined action by the whole school community, followed,with the Executive Principal pulling together the core teams – eLearning, the Senior Leadership Team at Shireland and all of the key middle leaders.
 Throughout 2010, they focussed – separately and together -- on areas of weakness, and ultimately achieved results that far exceeded expectations.
 Already by the middle of the year, HMI showed the school to be well on track for leaving special measures.
 The real reward for effort, though, reaped by the whole school community, came with a formal inspection in December 2010 which judged the school once again to be “Outstanding”.

 ICT at Shireland.